nolar/kopf/docs/hierarchies.rst

 Kubernetes natively supports the owner references, when one object (child) can be marked as "owned" by one or more other objects (owners or parents).

-if the owner is deleted, its children will be deleted too, automatically, and not additional handlers are needed.
+If the owner is deleted, its children will be deleted too, automatically, and no additional handlers are needed.

 To mark an object or objects as owned by another object::